Shanid2000/Steam-Game-Insights-Power-BI/README.md

 ## 2. Short Description
 This project is an **interactive Power BI dashboard** that analyzes **Steam game data** to uncover trends in ownership, playtime, genres, platforms, publishers, and age ratings.
 The goal is to provide **actionable insights** into the gaming ecosystem by visualizing player engagement, platform dominance, and content distribution patterns.
+analyse it and fix the demo because in preview it shows 2nd image 2 times in the screen shot part so fix it
 ---

 ## 3. Tech Stack